Your teams’ ability to adapt to change has a direct impact on your business’s bottom line.

 - Awareness – of the need and requirement for change

-- Desire – to bring about change and be a participant in it
+- Desire – to bring and be part of change

-- Knowledge – of how to bring about this change
+- Knowledge – of how to drive change

 - Ability – to incorporate the change on a regular basis